-By: Name: Title:
+By: \ Name: Title:

 File #: O2013-6712, Version: 1

-STATE OF ILLINOIS)

 (SEAL) COUNTY OF COOK)

-Naton: Duklia
+Notary Public

-Notary Public My Commission Expires
+My Commission Expires

-STATE OF ILLINOIS) COUNTY OF COOK)
+STATE OF ILLINOIS ) COUNTY OF COOK )

-OTATE OF IEEE NOIS / COCKY

-I, , a notary public in and for the said County, in the State aforesaid, DO HEREBY CERTIFY that

-personally known to me to be the Limited Partnership, an Illinois limited partnership (the "Partnership"), and personally known to me to be the same person whose name is subscribed to the foregoing instrument, appeared before me this day in person and acknowledged that he/she signed, sealed, and delivered said instrument, pursuant to the authority given to him/her by the Partners of the Partnership, as his/her free and voluntary act and as the free and voluntary act of the Partnership, for the uses and purposes therein set forth.
+I, , a notary public in and for the said County, in the State aforesaid, DO HEREBY CERTIFY that personally known to me to be the of Rosa Parks Limited Partnership, an Illinois limited partnership (the "Partnership"), and personally known to me to be the same person whose name is subscribed to the foregoing instrument, appeared before me this day in perso and acknowledged that he/she signed, sealed, and delivered said instrument, pursuant to the authority give to him/her by the Partners of the Partnership, as his/her free and voluntary act and as the free and voluntar act of the Partnership, for the uses and purposes therein set forth.

-GIVEN under my hand and official seal this day of , 2008.
+GIVEN under my hand and official seal this day of the control of t

+Notary Public

+My Commission Expires.

+(SEAL) STATE OF ILLINOIS )